-- Use the charger that comes with your wheelchair.
+- 1. Use the charger that comes with your wheelchair.
 Read and follow all instructions and warnings. - 2.
-Make sure room is well ventilated. - 3.
-Turn off all power to your chair. - 4.
+Switch the setting to gel for deep cycle sealed case type batteries when using gel cell batteries. - 3.
+Make sure room is well ventilated. - 4.
+Turn off all power to your chair. - 5.
 Connect and disconnect battery cables with caution.
-Only connect the charger to the power supply after the charger has been connected to the chair
+Only connect the charger to the power supply after the charger has been connected to the chair. - Make sure to allow enough time to fully charge batteries. - NOTE- Batteries should never be left for long periods in the discharged state.

-- 5. Make sure to allow enough time to fully charge batteries. - Note: Batteries should never be left for long periods in the discharged state.
-Unused or stored batteries should be given a charge once per month. - 6.
-Charge batteries by engaging charger connector (A) to the charger/programmer port (B) located on the joystick.
+Unused or stored batteries should be given a charge once per month. - 7.
+Charge batteries by engaging the battery charger connector (A) to the charger/programmer port (B) located on the joystick.